Universal Polarization for Processes with Memory: Universal Polar Transform

 The right-hand side is an increasing function of $M_0$, since its derivative with respect to $M_0$ is $2(1+L_0)/(2L_0 + M_0)^2 >0$.
 It remains to find $m_0$ such that $(m_0-2)/(m_0+2L_0) = \alpha$.
 Then, for any $M_0 \geq \lceil m_0 \rceil$, we will have $\alpha_n \geq \alpha$.
 The proof is complete by noting that $m_0=2(1+\alpha L_0)/(1-\alpha)$. \end{IEEEproof} \begin{discussion} The transform presented in~\cite{sasoglu_2016_universal}, henceforth referred to as the \sasoglu-Wang transform (SWT), is the basis for the \BST.
 The first two levels of the SWT (levels $1$ and $2$ in~\cite{sasoglu_2016_universal}) differ from the first two levels of the \BST (levels $0$ and $1$ here).
 After that, the construction of the two transforms coincide (compare our \Cref{fig_level n+1 of universal construction} with \cite[Figure 5]{sasoglu_2016_universal}).
 The \BST is simpler and more streamlined than the SWT, since all levels of the \BST share the same construction.
 In the memoryless case one can verify that the SWT and \BST (with $L_0 = 0$) have the same performance.

 We will see in \Cref{sec_polarizable soprocesses} that the \BST is effective also for processes with memory, by taking $L_0 > 0$.

 In \Cref{sec_polarizable soprocesses} we will show that for an appropriate $\eta$ and family of \soprocesses, the \BST is $(\eta, \setmonodown, \setmonoup)$-monopolarizing, with $\setmonodown = \medsetPlus{n}$ and $\setmonoup = \medsetMinus{n}$, where $n$ is the level number of the \BST.
 In particular, this implies that $|\setmonodown| = |\setmonoup|$, which limits to $1/2$ the achievable rates the universal code can yield.
 It is possible to generate slow stage transforms for which $\setmonodown$ and $\setmonoup$ are of different sizes.
-One way to achieve this is by chaining multiple \BSTs.
-Details can be found in~\cite[Section III]{sasoglu_2016_universal}; a brief description on how this is accomplished follows.
+One way to achieve this is by cascading multiple \BSTs.
+This idea originates in~\cite[Section III]{sasoglu_2016_universal}; a brief description on how this is accomplished follows.
 After a \BST, all symbols in $\medsetMinus{n}$ have approximately the same conditional entropy; the same is true for all symbols in $\medsetPlus{n}$.
 If $n$ is sufficiently large, one set will have polarized (e.g., the conditional entropies of \sopairs in $\medsetMinus{n}$ are all very close to $1$).
 By applying a \BST to multiple copies of the other set, we divide its \sopairs into two new sets of equal size, one of which will have polarized.
 This operation can be repeated to tailor the size of the polarized set.
+For further details, see \Cref{sec_monopolarization for FAIM derived processes cascade}.

 An alternative strategy to modify the sizes of $\setmonodown$ and $\setmonoup$ is to form medial symbols with kernels other than the \arikan transform.
 A family of kernels are introduced in~\cite[Section III]{sasoglu_2016_universal}.
 They can also be adapted to our construction, and we leave this to the interested reader. \end{discussion}